For your safety: Masks are still required at Hillsboro Medical Center and all clinics.

 COVID Testing Options

-COVID testing (though NOT for travel) is offered at South Hillsboro and Forest Grove Immediate Care.
+COVID testing (though NOT for travel) is offered at Forest Grove Immediate Care.
 Appointments are required and you must call in advance to schedule.

 Please help us care for patients with serious illness by finding an appropriate COVID testing site.
 Here are additional testing options: